Goods And Service Tax - Impact on Life Insurance Policies

 Is GST applicable on the premium of all Insurance products?

-Yes, GST is applicable on all insurance products, except a few products like the Pradhan Mantri Jeevan Jyoti Bima Yojana (PMJJBY) & Micro insurance product (Sampoorna Kavach Plan) in which the indirect tax exemption has continued.
+Yes, GST is applicable on all insurance products, except a few products like the Pradhan Mantri Jeevan Jyoti Bima Yojana (PMJJBY) & Micro insurance product (Sampoorna Kavach Plan) in which the indirect tax exemption

 What is the rate of GST on Insurance Products?